GiovanniSorice/pcd1819-mod1/README.md

 ### Grading and Written Exam

-As explained during the classes, exercises contribute by a 30% to the final vote.
+As explained during the classes, exercises amount to 3 points and are mandatory.
 You can sustain the written exam evenif you have not delivered the exercises.
-However, each exam session has its own set of exercises, that is, if you sustain the written exam of session X but have not yet delivered the exercises of this session, you SHOULD (in order to obtain a final vote) deliver the exercises of session X+1.

-Session 1 is a special case, the exercises are delivered in a two-step process; first you deliver the first set and after the second one.
-In the other sessions you should deliver all the exercises at bulk.
+However, after each exam session the maximum amount of points will age with a factor of \alpha, that is the roof is computed as: 3 - \alpha * 3.
+In order to abtain a final vote for the exam, the student should have passed the written exam and delivered the exercises.

 Due delivery: November 27, 2018. h.23:59